 As we head into 2026, many OCR vendors are keen to associate themselves with recent breakthroughs in large language models and computer vision.
 But in practice, handwriting-to-text conversion is still a very different challenge.
-Claims of dramatic improvement are common; clear, measurable results are rarer.
+Claims of dramatic improvement are common, but clear, measurable results are rarer.

-In this article, we revisit a real-world handwriting OCR benchmark and assess how leading services currently perform.
+In this article, we revisit a real-world handwriting OCR benchmark and assess how leading AI handwriting OCR services currently perform.
 The emphasis is not on marketing promises, but on accuracy, readability, and practical usability.

 Quick comparison